Thank you for getting in touch!

 Smart Contract Deployment

 Blockchain-based smart contracts refer to self-executing contracts written on the blockchain.
+Smart contract development is a key service offered by BaaS vendors, enabling the creation, auditing, and deployment of robust smart contracts to automate processes and enhance security for decentralized applications (dApps).
 They have their terms of agreement written directly into their codes which allows them to automatically execute once the terms of the agreement have been reached.

 Smart contracts have a wide range of real-world use cases from managing real estate transactions, to stock and commodity trading, lending, dispute resolution, and so on.
 A BaaS vendor can offer smart contract deployment as a service which would allow businesses to create smart contracts seamlessly without having to build the blockchain infrastructure from scratch.